menu icon

 Overhead shot of finished arroz con camarones topped with cilantro in a skillet.

 1. Top with Cilantro & Serve: Finish it off with chopped cilantro, serve and enjoy!
+I always serve it with tomato and onion curtido on top of the rice for a bright flavor.

 Hint: It is important not to overcook the shrimp!
 Sear them until pink and then just let them heat through again with the rest of the ingredients before serving.